 Stroke-related speech difficulty is known as aphasia.
 It occurs when the part of the brain responsible for language and speech is damaged by the stroke.
 According to the National Aphasia Association, approximately 25 percent to 40 percent of individuals who experience a stroke also have aphasia.
 Aphasia inhibits a person’s capability to understand or use words, causing difficulties with speech.

 The last letter of the F.A.S.T. acronym is “Time to call 9-1-1.”
 If the person shows any of these first three symptoms, even if the symptoms go away, it’s time to call 9-1-1 and get them to the hospital immediately.

 The following are additional symptoms of stroke:

-4. Trouble with Seeing in One or Both Eyes
+4. Trouble With Seeing in One or Both Eyes

 Sudden blurred vision or seeing double can also signal stroke.
 Stroke can damage the nerves important for vision.
 The nerves for each eye are close together.
 Most strokes affect one side of the brain.
 Nerves from each eye travel together in the brain, causing both eyes to be affected.
 This means that if the stroke damages the left brain, the vision in the right eye will also be impaired.
 Vision can be reduced or appear obstructed when nerve fibers that transmit vision are damaged.
-Double vision is a result of the nerves which move the eyes and keep them aligned are damaged.
+Double vision is a result of the nerves that move the eyes and keep them aligned being damaged.

 5. Sudden Trouble Walking, Dizziness, Loss of Balance, or Coordination